astropy/astropy-workshop/00-Install_and_Setup/README.md

     (astropy-workshop) % python check_env.py

-If the script reports that some of the versions don't match, update the reported packages using the ``conda update`` method described up top, namely:
+If the script reports that some of the versions don't match, update the reported packages using the ``conda update``, namely:

     (astropy-workshop) % conda update <packagename>